Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Numerical examples

 \subsection{Accuracy}

-To test the accuracy of the solvers, we generate an exact solution to the boundary value problem (i.e. the scattering problem) and validate our numerical approximation.
-Suppose that the boundary data~$\bE^{\In}$,~$\bH^{\In}$ is generated using a magnetic dipole located in the interior of the perfect electric conductor.
-Then, the solution in the exterior of the conductor is given exactly by the field due to the magnetic dipole.
-Let~$\varepsilon_{E}$ and~$\varepsilon_{H}$ denote the relative $L^2$ error in the electric and magnetic fields at a collection of targets in the exterior region, and let~$\varepsilon_{a}= \max(\varepsilon_{E},\varepsilon_{H})$.
-When the conductor is a sphere, we test the accuracy of the computed scattered fields generated by an incident plane wave, where the exact solution in the exterior is given by the Mie series.
-In a slight abuse of notation, we will use~$\varepsilon_{a}$ to denote this error as well.
+To test the accuracy of the solvers, we can generate nontrivial exact solutions to the boundary value problem (i.e. the scattering problem) and validate our numerical approximations.
+For this, we define the true solution as the electromagnetic field induced by a magnetic dipole (or set of magnetic dipoles) in the interior of the scatterer.
+This induces boundary data which is then provided to the integral equation solver.
+Evaluating the computed solution can then be compared to the kn own dipole field.
+We define ~$\varepsilon_{E}$ and~$\varepsilon_{H}$ as the relative $L^2$ error in the electric and magnetic fields at a collection of targets in the exterior region, and let~$\varepsilon_{a}= \max(\varepsilon_{E},\varepsilon_{H})$.
+When the conductor is a sphere, we may also check the accuracy of the computed scattered fields generated by an incident plane wave, since an exact solution in the exterior is given by the Mie series.
+With a slight abuse of notation, we will use~$\varepsilon_{a}$ to denote this error as well.